A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Convergence of the SIPF-PIC method

-The discrepancy between the reference and auxiliary gradient fields is estimated as follows. \begin{lemma} The 2-norm of the difference between the reference gradient \( \nabla c\) and the auxiliary gradient \( \nabla \tilde{c}\) is limited by
+The discrepancy between the reference and auxiliary gradient fields is estimated as follows. \begin{lemma} The $2$-norm of the difference between the reference gradient \( \nabla c\) and the auxiliary gradient \( \nabla \tilde{c}\) is bounded by